TricksterX1337/Alice-Privacy-Policy/README.md

 # 7. Server is down what should i do?

-• You Can Directly Mail me For any Help You want, Emal - TricksterX1337@gmail.com.
+• You Can Directly Mail me For any Help You want, Emal - privacy@alicebot.xyz .
 • You Can Also Mail For Data Deletion and AnyThing You want.

 # Thank you for adding us to your server and for trusting us with your information.